luca-heltai/ans-ifem/README.md

-This code was developed starting from the example step-33 of the deal.II FEM library, and it is the companion code to the article
+This code was developed starting from the example step-33 of the deal.II FEM library, and it is the companion code to the articles

-"A Fully Coupled Immersed Finite Element Method for Fluid Structure Interaction via the Deal.II Library", Archive of Numerical Software, 2014, 2(1), pag.
-1--27.
+- S. Roy, L. Heltai, and F. Costanzo.
+Benchmarking the immersed finite element method for fluid-structure interaction problems.
+Computers and Mathematics with Applications, 69:1167–1188, 2015.

+- L. Heltai, S. Roy, and F. Costanzo.
+A fully coupled immersed finite element method for fluid structure interaction via the deal.ii library.
+Archive of Numerical Software, 2(1):1–27, 2014.

+- L. Heltai and F. Costanzo.
+Variational implementation of immersed finite element methods.
+Computer Methods in Applied Mechanics and Engineering, 229–232(0):110 – 127, 2012

 This file is subject to LGPL version 2.1 or later and may not be distributed without copyright and license information.
 Please refer to section 5 and 6 of this file for further information on this license.